metauni/metauni.github.io/index.md

 1. When you enter an enabled Discord server register your Roblox username with `!register <username>`.
 2. Manually enter any Discord voice channel
 3. Move around the Roblox world

+## Setup

+Currently a Discord bot (running on Repl.it) `robloxvoicebot` translates information coming from a Discord webhook into the Discord API to move users between voice channels.
+Within the Roblox game scripts detect Touched events when a player enters a zone, and triggers the webhook.